i3i2uno/gps-public/README.md

     orders: [ //an array of orders to create
       {
         order: {
+          extId: "9384798749837498", //external id that external vendor would use to track the order
           orderType: "layover", // oneOf ["layover", "dropoff", "sameday"] | type: string
           pickupLN: "402-00001", //the vendor license number | type: string
           destinationLN: "313-00003", //the destination license number | type: string